 As a Landlord you are required to have an Electrical Installation Condition Report (EICR) carried out every 5 years, so as to meet with compliance.
 This also holds true for change of ownership, as well.

-Landlords are expect to provide a safe property not only at the start of a tenancy but throughout the occupancy.
-This means making sure the wiring, fuse boxes, etc are fit for purpose and not dangerous.
+Landlords are expected to provide a safe property not only at the start of a tenancy but throughout the occupancy.
+This means making sure the wiring, fuse boxes, sockets and switches are fit for purpose and not dangerous.
 So, we recommend for all landlords a regular visual inspection of the property to identify any potential issues with the electrical system, making sure all is well is always a good idea.